City College of San Francisco: Campus and academic centers

 CCSF officially opened in 1935, during the Depression era, at the Industrial school, a school for juvenile delinquents, at the Ocean/Phelan Avenue site.
 Instruction began on September 4, 1935, with morning classes held at the University of California Extension Division building on Powell Street and afternoon classes at Galileo High School with students moving between sites using the trolley system at the time.
 As the student population grew, classes became available at other sites across San Francisco at a variety of sites.
 As Juila Bergman writes in the book City College of San Francisco, "Thus, in a real sense, the history of the college is a history of San Francisco and its transportation system."

-Today it has a main campus (called Ocean Campus) but it also has 10 other satellite locations across San Francisco.
-Commonly called "campuses," but recently renamed as "centers," these are technically "Academic Centers" and "outreach Operations" in the state-approved framework of the California Community Colleges System, having less than the range of educational facilities and services offered at a typical community college campus.
+Today, CCSF provides courses at Ocean Campus and five satellite locations around San Francisco.
+They are commonly called "campuses," but are officially "academic centers" in the state-approved framework of the California Community Colleges System, having less than the range of educational facilities and services offered at a typical community college campus.
+Courses are also offered online and are available to all residents of California.